ionic-team/stencil-site/src/docs/introduction/why-stencil.md

 The developer experience is also tuned, and comes with live reload and a small dev server baked in to the compiler.

+But Stencil can also be used to build high performance web apps, offering advanced features such as Static Site Generation and powerful caching.

 ## Why Stencil?